antor44/Audio-Transcription/README.md

 and run the server with the upstream `run_server.py` exactly as described in the WhisperLive documentation.

-The recommended installation is the enhanced run_server version from this repository.
+The recommended installation is the enhanced `run_server.py` version from this repository.
 The instructions below utilize a virtual environment to ensure compatibility and enhance security.
 Depending on your operating system configuration, you may need to create a Python virtual environment using either Anaconda or virtualenv.
 You must activate this environment to run the WhisperLive server.

 ---